TheBestTvarynka/Dataans/doc/web_server/README.md

 Currently (23.11.2024), all notes, spaces, files, and all other data are saved only on the user's computer without any synchronization between devices or even between client-server.

-As a user, I want to be able to synchronize my data between devices and to have online backup on the web server.
+As a user, I want to be able to synchronize my data between devices and to have online backups on the web server.
 Moreover, it shouldn't block me from using the app offline.

 # Goals